 Avoid Moving in the Afternoon

 The summer brings with it high temperatures and humidity.
 As the day progresses, it will only get hotter, which could spell disaster for you.
-Your best bet is to schedule your move before 8am.
+Your best bet is to schedule your move before 8 am.
 The temperatures should still be cooler at that time.
-If you’re not a morning person, then consider after 6:30pm.
-Since the sun is out for longer during the summer, you’ll still get plenty of daylight and the temperatures should have dropped from their mid-afternoon highs.
+If you’re not a morning person, then consider after 6:30 pm.
+Since the sun is out for longer during the summer, you’ll still get plenty of daylight, and the temperatures should have dropped from their mid-afternoon highs.

 Prepare Water

-It’s important to stay hydrated in the summer and that’s especially true when moving.
+It’s important to stay hydrated in the summer, and that’s especially true when moving.
 Since your air conditioners will be off and you’ll be moving around, you’ll be sweating a lot!
-That’s true even if there are pro Connecticut movers who are doing all the heavy lifting.
+That’s true even if there are pro-Connecticut movers who are doing all the heavy lifting.
 You still need to pack your essentials and other important items into your car and check to make sure you don’t forget anything.

-Buy enough water that will last the entire moving day as well as the day after.
-Make sure to get enough not only for your family, but also for everyone else that helped you, including the moving crew.
+Buy enough water that will last the entire moving day, as well as the day after.
+Make sure to get enough not only for your family, but also for everyone else who helped you, including the moving crew.
 You’ll save yourself a lot of time and money by having water bottles in advance.
 You don’t even need to chill it if you don’t have room in your fridge.
 Yes, cold water after working in the hot sun does feel amazing, but room temperature water is better than no water!

 Pack Carefully

 Packing might be tedious and time-consuming, but it’s also the most important step!
 While you could just toss all of your belongings haphazardly into boxes and bags, you’ll regret it later!
 Sure, it might be faster initially, but don’t forget you also have to unpack everything!
-If you don’t know what’s in your boxes you’ll spend a lot more time digging through and organizing everything.
-Plus, if you have fragile items, they could easily get damaged in the move and you’ll have to deal with broken glass and ceramics.
+If you don’t know what’s in your boxes, you’ll spend a lot more time digging through and organizing everything.
+Plus, if you have fragile items, they could easily get damaged in the move, and you’ll have to deal with broken glass and ceramics.

 To avoid potential unpacking issues, really think about how you want to organize your rooms and belongings.
 And don’t forget to keep an inventory of everything you are taking with you.
 You’ll also want to take a lot of pictures.
 Obviously, you want to take pictures of fragile items before the move so you can keep track of their condition.
-However, you should also take pictures of things like your home entertainment cable setup so you know what plugs in where.
+However, you should also take pictures of things like your home entertainment cable setup, so you know what plugs in where.

-Speaking of home entertainment, you should be careful when packing electronics as most of these cannot handle the heat.
-Do some research beforehand on what items might be susceptible to melting in high temperatures and leave them for the end of packing so they can be unloaded first.
+Speaking of home entertainment, you should be careful when packing electronics, as most of these cannot handle the heat.
+Do some research beforehand on what items might be susceptible to melting in high temperatures, and leave them for the end of packing so they can be unloaded first.

 Dress Appropriately

 Don’t worry about looking fashionable on moving day.
 Your aim is to be as comfortable as possible.
 When moving during the summer, that also means you want to avoid trapping heat in your clothes.
 Opt for light, breathable clothes made out of cotton or other natural fabrics.
-You should also focus on clothes that are easy to move in and won’t get tangled or caught on corners or boxes so nothing too loose or flowy.
+You should also focus on clothes that are easy to move in and won’t get tangled or caught on corners or boxes, so nothing too loose or flowy.
 You should also wear light, neutral colors for your clothes if possible.

 When it comes to your shoes, stick with sneakers and some socks.
-You’ll be doing a lot of walking back and forth between rooms, driving, and unpacking so go with something comfortable.
+You’ll be doing a lot of walking back and forth between rooms, driving, and unpacking, so go with something comfortable.
 Now is not the time to try out that new pair of shoes or wear flip flops.

 Pay Close Attention to your Pets and/or Kids